VisDrone/VisDrone2018-SOT-toolkit/README.md

        -modify the dataset path in ./perfPlot.m (re-evaluate the results by setting the flag "reEvalFlag = 1")

-       -select the tracker names in ./util/configTrackers.m
+       -select a tracker named in ./util/configTrackers.m

        -select the rankingType e.g., AUC and threshold